Momo4811/Manga-Tracker/README.md

 - POST /auth/login - Log in an existing user

 ## Bookmarks
-- GET /bookmarks - Get all bookmarks for a user
+- POST /fetchBookmarks - Fetch bookmarks for a user
-- POST /bookmarks - Add a new bookmark
+- POST /addBookmark - Add a new bookmark
+- DELETE /deleteBookmark - Delete a bookmark
+- PUT /readChapter - Read + update next chapter
+- POST /viewChapters - View chapters of a manga
-- PUT /bookmarks/:id - Update a bookmark
+- PUT /updateLastRead - Update the last read chapter

 ## Search
 - POST /search/extract - Search for manga series